 - Read and follow these instructions; - Review the provider's most recently audited cost report and audit adjustment information.
-The most recently received adjustments are likely those for the 2018 Cost Report (if adjustment information has not been received, call (512) 438-2680); - First time preparers must attend an Initial Cost Report Training Webinar session and receive credit for the 2021 Cost Report Training sponsored by HHSC.
-Preparers without the proper credit will not be able to access the STAIRS data entry application; - Create a comprehensive reconciliation worksheet to serve as a crosswalk between the facility/contracted provider's accounting records and the cost report; and - Create worksheets to explain adjustments to year-end balances due to the application of Medicaid cost reporting rules and instructions.
+If adjustment information has not been received, call (737) 867-7812; - First time preparers must attend an Initial Cost Report Training Webinar session and receive credit for the 2021 Cost Report Training sponsored by HHSC.
+Preparers without the proper credit will not be able to access the STAIRS data entry application. - Create a comprehensive reconciliation worksheet to serve as a crosswalk between the facility/contracted provider's accounting records and the cost report; and - Create worksheets to explain adjustments to year-end balances due to the application of cost reporting rules and instructions.